lorensen/VTKExamples/src/VTKBook/Chapter6.md

 Designing lookup tables is as much art as it is science.
 From a practical point of view, tables should accentuate important features, while minimizing less important or extraneous details.
 It is also desirable to use palettes that inherently contain scaling information.
 For example, a color rainbow scale from blue to red is often used to represent temperature scale, since many people associate "blue" with cold temperatures, and "red" with hot temperatures.
 However, even this scale is problematic: a physicist would say that blue is hotter than red, since hotter objects emit more blue light. (i.e., shorter wavelength) than red.
 Also, there is no need to limit ourselves to "linear" lookup tables.
 Even though the mapping of scalars into colors has been presented as a linear operation (**Figure6-1** ), the table itself need not be linear.
 That is, tables can be designed to enhance small variations in scalar value using logarithmic or other schemes. improving the comfort level and engaging the human observer more deeply in the presentation of data improves the effectiveness of communication.

 !!! warning "Missing Figure"
     Figure *6-2*.
-TranSfer function for color components red, green and blue as a function of scalr value.
+Transfer function for color components red, green and blue as a function of scalar value.

 <figure id="Figure6-3">
  <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/Rendering/TestRainbow.png?raw=true width="640" alt="Figure 6-3">